+This article is contributed by Manu Agrawal.
+If you like GeeksforGeeks and would like to contribute, you can also write an article and mail your article to contribute@geeksforgeeks.org.
+See your article appearing on the GeeksforGeeks main page and help other Geeks.

+Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.

 Kth node in Diagonal Traversal of Binary Tree

 Given a binary tree and a value K. The task is to print the k-thnode in the diagonal traversal of the binary tree.
 If no such node exists then print -1.